Skip to contents

 Load Packages and Data

-We begin by loading the necessary packages and accessing the built-in ASOIAF pedigree dataset included with BGmisc.
+We begin by loading the required libraries and examining the structure of the built-in ASOIAF pedigree.

-The ASOIAF data contains character IDs, family identifiers, and parent-child links extracted from A Song of Ice and Fire lore.
+The ASOIAF dataset includes character IDs, names, family identifiers, and parent identifiers for a subset of characters drawn from the A Song of Ice and Fire canon.

 head(ASOIAF)